denandz/fuzzotron/README.md

 ./fuzzotron --radamsa --directory ~/testcase-archive/network-services/dhcp-client -h 192.168.1.1 -p 67 -P UDP -z ./is-dhcp-up.py
 ```

+### TCP_REPAIR mode
+Specifying the --destroy flag will put the TCP connections into TCP\_REPAIR mode before closing, meaning no FIN packets will get sent.
+TCP\_REPAIR requires the CAP\_NET\_ADMIN capability.
+If --destroy ends up stalling, you may have identified a slowloris style DOS condition where the target is blocking waiting for more data.

 ## Connection Setup
 Sometimes some things need to happen with a connection prior to your fuzz testcase being sent.
 EG, if you need to send a 'hello' packet, and receive a response prior to sending your payload. setup_tcp() in sender.c exist for this purpose.